srikaryallala/trading-algorithm/README.md

 # trading-algorithm
-Trading algorithms for Quantiacs and Quantopian platforms
+Trading algorithms for Quantiacs and Quantopian.